doug-h-rice/virtual-multicomp/virtual6809/README.md

 ./virtual doug.s19
 stty sane

 Use SBC ExBasicROM.HEX

 The hex file  FPGA has addesses 0000 to 1FFF and used at E000 to FFFF

-It does not run basic as ROMS are not locaated from 0x0000 FPGA UART is at $FFD0 & $FFD1
+It does not run basic as ROMS are not located from 0x0000 FPGA UART is at $FFD0 & $FFD1

 Grant's 6-chip 6809 computer has UART is at A000-BFFF SERIAL INTERFACE (minimally decoded)

 Memory Map